jguida941/ci-cd-bst-demo-github-actions/README.md

 - **type-check** job: runs `mypy bst` to catch interface mistakes before runtime.
 - **test** job: depends on both jobs, runs the full pytest suite with coverage (enforcing a 95% minimum), produces a Markdown summary, uploads artifacts, posts PR comments, emails the report (optional), and ships coverage to Codecov.
 - **mutation** job: runs `mutmut` after unit tests, failing the workflow if any mutants survive the suite.
-- **security** workflow: executes `pip-audit`, Bandit, Ruff security rules, CodeQL analysis, dependency review, and CycloneDX SBOM generation on push/PR/weekly cron, with SARIF artifacts uploaded to the Security tab.
+- **security** workflow: executes `pip-audit` in JSON mode (converted to SARIF via `scripts/pip_audit_to_sarif.py`), Bandit, Ruff security rules, CodeQL analysis, dependency review, and CycloneDX SBOM generation on push/PR/weekly cron; every scanner uploads SARIF artifacts to the Security tab.
 - **Workflow triggers** on `main` (healthy) and `fail-demo` (intentionally broken) so you always see a green and red badge side-by-side.

 ### Why CI/CD matters here